largesingapour/vector-documentation/token-and-economics/unified-tokenomics.md

-# 🧠 Vector GPT Tokenomics Overview
+# 🧠 VECTOR AI Tokenomics Overview

-**Vector GPT** is designed for long-term utility, transparency, and deep market trust.
-Our tokenomics combine high initial liquidity with sustainable funding through tax-based revenue.
+**VECTOR AI** is designed for long-term utility, transparency, and deep market trust.
+Our tokenomics combine high initial liquidity with sustainable funding through tax-based revenue to support our Vector GPT chatbot and blockchain intelligence platform.

 ## 📊 **Token Allocation**